RepairShopr/react-native-signature-capture/README.md

 + **maxSize**  : sets the max size of the image maintains aspect ratio, default is 500

++ **backgroundColor**: Sets the background color of the component.
+Defaults to white.
+May be 'transparent'.

 ### Methods

 + **saveImage()** : when called it will save the image and returns the base 64 encoded string on onSaveEvent() callback